 1. Canoodle — where people meet and share their interests!
 By Cupid plc

-Canoodle is a new type of social dating service that helps you meet up and connect with new people, make friends and find matches based on a shared interest in your favourite topics, activities and places.
+Canoodle is a new type of social dating service that helps you meet up and connect with new people, make friends and find matches based on a shared interest in your favorite topics, activities, and places.

 If you’ve moved to a new city and want to make new friends, you just need to download and start using these apps.
 You don’t even need to enter your likes and dislikes.
 It will use data from your social networking history and match it to other users who have similar interests.